UIUC-iSchool-DataViz/fall2021-acg-acu/week04/lecture08.md

 Today we are going to build comparisons with our (virtual) hands.

- * A Bit More Matplotlib
+ * A Bit More traitlets
-   * Patches and elements
-   * "Projections"
-   * Polar projections
  * Traitlets

----

-## Next Week: Lab all day